PrimaMateria/blog/primamateria-blog/content/hive/index.md

 ## Collect

-Collect function produces transformed blocks from provided cell block.
-Based on cell block type it selects corresponsing collector and executes it to collect and transform cell block instances employing the Bee module.
-Transformed blocks are placed in the soil, that will be processed by `growOn` function to produce final flake output.
+The collect function produces transformed blocks from the provided cell block.
+Depending on the type of cell block, it selects the corresponding collector and executes it to collect and transform cell block instances using the Bee module.
+The transformed blocks are then placed in the soil, which will be processed by the `growOn` function to produce the final flake output.

 Collect `nixosConfigurations` cell block.